Wexford GAA: County team

 Hurling is one of the most prominent sports in Wexford.
 This is in evidence in several one-sided results over the years: Kildare were beaten by 14–15 to 1–1 in an 1897 Croke Cup match.
 The Antrim team were beaten by 12–17 to 2–3 in a 1954 All-Ireland semi-final.
 Nicky Rackard, who scored 7–7 at that day, was Wexford's greatest hurler.
 He starred in two clashes with Cork in 1954 and 1956.
 Wexford lost the first after having a goal disallowed, but won the second with the combination of an Art Foley save and Nicky Rackard goal in the closing minutes.

-In the 1970s, the distinctive red-haired Tony Doran was the star as Kilkenny and Wexford played ten Leinster finals in succession.
-In 1984 they claimed that the final whistle was blown prematurely when they were beaten by a single point in the Leinster final.
+In the 1970s, the distinctive red-haired Tony Doran was the star as Kilkenny and Wexford played ten Leinster SHC finals in succession.
+In 1984 Wexford claimed that the final whistle had been blown prematurely during a single point defeat in the Leinster SHC final.

-In 1996 Wexford, led by Liam Griffin and captained by Martin Storey, brought the Liam MacCarthy Cup back to Slaneyside for the first time since 1968; they were waiting 28 years.
+In 1996 Wexford, led by Liam Griffin and captained by Martin Storey, brought the Liam MacCarthy Cup back to Slaneyside for the first time since 1968; ending a wait of 28 years.
 Cork, Kilkenny and Tipperary have dominated the honours in recent years.

-Davy Fitzgerald took over as manager of the team for 2017, and made progress by reaching the Leinster Final for the first time in nine years.
-In the final they played Galway.
+Davy Fitzgerald took over as manager of the team for 2017, and made progress by reaching the Leinster SHC final for the first time in nine years.
+In the final Wexford played Galway.
 Fitzgerald was appointed after the departure of Liam Dunne, who also played a huge part in their recent success.

-Wexford's most recent hurling success was in the Leinster Final of 2019 when they defeated Kilkenny.
-In the Leinster semi-final, a draw in Wexford Park between Wexford and Kilkenny made it a rematch for the final.
-However, hurling in Wexford has been on the slide since 1996, their last All-Ireland success, and the Leinster title in 2004 simply papered over the cracks.
+Wexford's most recent hurling success was in the Leinster SHC final of 2019, with a defeat of Kilkenny.
+In the Leinster SHC semi-final, a draw in Wexford Park between Wexford and Kilkenny made it a rematch for the final.
+However, hurling in Wexford has been on the slide since 1996, the county's last All-Ireland SHC success, and the Leinster SHC title in 2004 simply papered over the cracks.

 Camogie

-After winning promotion from intermediate in the late 1950s, Wexford won their first All-Ireland Senior Camogie Championship in 1968, and won further All Ireland titles in 1969, 1975, 2007, 2010, 2011 and 2012.
-They contested the first National Camogie League final in 1977, won the second competition and returned to win it three times in a row between 2009 and 2011.
-Buffers Alley (5) and Rathnure (1995) have won the All Ireland Senior Club Championship.